 From a quite different angle, endogenous growth models, notwithstanding very different features (from Romer, 1990 to Aghion and Howitt, 1992 and Dinopoulos and Segerstrom, 1999), possess an implicit or explicit Schumpeterian engine: innovation and thus the dynamics in the "technological fundamentals" of the economy is endogenous.
 At the same time, "non-fundamental" (e.g. demand-related) fluctuations do not appear in this family of models.
-Refinements, such as Aghion and Howitt (1998)3, do entail equilibrium fluctuations wherein Keynesian features do not play any role4.
+Refinements, such as Aghion and Howitt (1998), do entail equilibrium fluctuations wherein Keynesian features do not play any role.

-Somewhat similarly, evolutionary models, as pioneered by Nelson and Winter (1982), are driven by a Schumpeterian core with endogenous innovation, but do largely neglect too any demand-related driver of macroeconomic activity5.
+Somewhat similarly, evolutionary models, as pioneered by Nelson and Winter (1982), are driven by a Schumpeterian core with endogenous innovation, but do largely neglect too any demand-related driver of macroeconomic activity.

-The model which follows, shares evolutionary roots, but in tune with HNK insights (cf. for example Stiglitz, 1993) tries to explore the feedbacks between the factors influencing aggregate demand and those driving technological change.
+The model which follows, shares evolutionary roots, but in tune with HNK insights (cf. for example Stiglitz, 1994) tries to explore the feedbacks between the factors influencing aggregate demand and those driving technological change.
 By doing that we begin to offer a unified framework jointly accounting for long-term dynamics and higher frequencies fluctuations.

-The model is certainly post-Walrasian (Colander, 2006; Colander et al., 2008) meaning that it goes beyond the purported Walrasian foundations squeezed into the representative agent assumption nested in DSGE models and the general commitment to market clearing.
-In that, well in tune with the growing literature on agent-based computational economics (ACE; see Tesfatsion and Judd, 2006; LeBaron and Tesfatsion, 2008), the model meets Solow's plea for micro heterogeneity (Solow, 2008): a multiplicity of agents interact without any ex ante commitment to the reciprocal consistency of their actions6.
+The model is certainly post-Walrasian (Colander, 2006; Colander et al., 2008) meaning that it goes beyond the purported Walrasian foundations squeezed into the representative-agent assumption nested in DSGE models and the general commitment to market clearing.
+In that, well in tune with the growing literature on agent-based computational economics (ACE; see Tesfatsion and Judd, 2006; LeBaron and Tesfatsion, 2008), the model meets Solow's (2008) plea for microheterogeneity: a multiplicity of agents interact without any ex ante commitment to the reciprocal consistency of their actions.

-Furthermore, the model - alike most evolutionary ABMs - is "structural" in the sense that it explicitly builds on a representation of what agents do, how they adjust, etc. In that, it is as far as the DSGE perspective from "old Keynesian" models studying the relations amongst aggregate variables without any explicit microfoundation.
-At the same time, our commitment is to "phenomenologically" describe microbehaviours as close as one can get to available micro evidence.
-Akerlof's advocacy of a "behavioural microeconomics", we believe, builds on that notion (Akerlof, 2002).
+Furthermore, the model-alike most evolutionary ABMs-is "structural" in the sense that it explicitly builds on a representation of what agents do, how they adjust, etc. In that, it is as far as the DSGE perspective from "old Keynesian" models studying the relations amongst aggregate variables without any explicit microfoundation.
+At the same time, our commitment is to "phenomenologically" describe microbehaviors as close as one can get to available microevidence.
+Akerlof's (2002) advocacy of a "behavioral microeconomics", we believe, builds on that notion.
 In fact, this is our first fundamental disciplining device.
-A second, complementary one involves the ability of the model to jointly account for an ensemble of stylized facts regarding both "micro/meso"
+A second, complementary one involves the ability of the model jointly to account for an ensemble of stylized facts regarding both "micro/meso" aggregates such as indicators of industrial structures (e.g. firm size distributions, productivity dispersions, firm growth rates) together with macro statistical properties (including rates of output growth, output volatility, unemployment rates, etc.).